HTTP-RPC/Kilo/README.md

 * `method` - the HTTP method to execute
 * `path` - the path to the requested resource
-* `arguments` - a dictionary containing the request arguments as key/value pairs (optional)
+* `arguments` - an optional dictionary containing the request arguments as key/value pairs
-* `responseHandler` - a callback that will be used to decode the server response (optional)
+* `responseHandler` - an optional callback that will be used to decode the server response
 * `resultHandler` - a callback that will be invoked upon completion of the method

 The methods return an instance of `NSURLSessionTask` representing the invocation request.
 This allows an application to cancel a task, if necessary.